 - For pupils not applying for a school on the grounds of religion or belief, the three nearest community secondary schools with available places to the child's home address, up to a maximum distance of 6 miles

 - The nearest school preferred on grounds of religion or belief where that school is between 2 and 15 miles from their home.
-For travel t purposes, where pupils are applying for travel assistance to voluntary aided schools, the school should be of the family's own religious denomination, to which they must be able to demonstrate an ongoing commitment in accordance with the school's admissions policy.
+For transport purposes, where pupils are applying for transport to voluntary aided schools, the school should be of the family's own religious denomination, to which they must be able to demonstrate an ongoing commitment in accordance with the school's admissions policy.
 Blackpool Council will seek evidence from the Headteacher of the school to confirm that the pupil was admitted on grounds that meet the denominational requirements of the school's admissions policy.
 The Council will also seek evidence from the parent that the child was baptised within the faith.

-Blackpool Council will provide travel assistance to eligible pupils to schools inside or outside of Blackpool, subject to the aforementioned criteria.
+Blackpool Council will provide travel transport assistance to eligible pupils to schools inside or outside of Blackpool, subject to the aforementioned criteria.
 However Blackpool Council will not pay for a pupil to attend a school outside of Blackpool where the Council can evidence that attendance was as a direct result of parental preference and the pupil could have availed of a suitable school place within Blackpool.

-Availability of School Places
+Availability of school places

 In determining whether places are available at a school, account will be taken of the position of school places at the time when routine allocations were made.
 If a place is likely to have been available had a particular school been named as a preference, then it will be assumed that places were available.
-Any school allocation as a result of a late admissions application may not receive travel assistance.
+Any school allocation as a result of a late admissions application may not receive transport assistance.

 In the case of children moving into the area, the availability of places at the time of application will be considered.

-Where a family chooses to move address and for the child to remain at the school allocated from the previous address, all travel costs will remain a parental responsibility.
+Where a family chooses to move address and for the child to remain at the school allocated from the previous address, all travel transport costs will remain a parental responsibility.

 In assessing whether the shortest walking route is safe, Blackpool Council will follow guidelines issued by the Royal Society for the Prevention of Accidents (RoSPA) and take into account: